Roll20/roll20-api-scripts/exaltScript/README.md

 # exaltScript

-exaltScript is the first Roll20 API script that I made from scratch.
-Its main function is to automate many tedious aspects of Exalted 3rd edition, especially when it comes to combat.
+exaltScript's function is to automate many tedious aspects of Exalted 3rd edition, especially when it comes to combat.
 It's a kind of general use script for anything Exalted 3e related, where you can pick and choose what functions you want to use.

 ## Features